 MODULE OVERVIEW:

 This purpose of this module is to give students an understanding of client side web technologies.
-This module provides students with: the essential knowledge and practical skills to design, develop and implement a Web site to contemmporary web standard.
+This module provides students with: the essential knowledge and practical skills to design, develop and implement a web site to contemmporary web standard.

 INDICATIVE CONTENT: